2 acquitted, jury hung on 2 more in Whitmer kidnap plot

-The jury’s verdicts against Daniel Harris and Brandon Caserta were read in the federal court in Grand Rapids, Michigan, in the case presided over by U.S. District Judge Robert Jonker.
-Jurors said they couldn’t agree on verdicts again Adam Fox and Barry Croft Jr. Prosecutors described Fox as a ringleader of an anti-government group.
+Fox’s attorney, Christopher Gibbons, said the acquittals of Harris and Caserta demonstrated some serious shortcomings in the government’s case.

-Fox, Croft and Harris faced additional charges.
-The two most serious charges, kidnapping conspiracy and conspiracy to use explosives, both carry potential life sentences.
+“We’ll be ready for another trial. … We’ll eventually get what we wanted out of this, which is the truth and the justice I think Adam is entitled to,” Gibbons said.

-Defense attorneys portrayed their clients as credulous weekend warriors prone to big, wild talk, who were often stoned.
+Defense lawyers had portrayed their clients as credulous weekend warriors prone to big, wild talk, who were often stoned.
 They said FBI undercover agents and informants tricked and cajoled the men into agreeing to a conspiracy.

-To counter that entrapment claim, prosecutors entered evidence that the men discussed abducting Whitmer before the FBI sting began.
+But prosecutors offered evidence of the men discussing abducting Whitmer before the FBI sting began.
 They went way beyond talk, including scouting Whitmer’s summer home and testing explosives, prosecutors told jurors.

 Deliberations resumed earlier Friday with a court employee handing over a large plastic bag containing pennies, known as exhibit 291.
 The pennies were requested before jurors went home Thursday.